Below are the combined sailing instructions for both dinghy and cruiser competitors.

 20.1.
 The dinghy course may be shortened to finish at the clubhouse start and finish line.

 20.2.
-A shortening of course will be signalled by the display of the appropriate class lights along with two sound signals which may be repeated to draw attention to the signal.
+A shortening of course will be signalled by the display at the Clubhouse of the appropriate class lights along with two sound signals which may be repeated to draw attention to the signal.
 All class lights illuminated indicates that the course is shortened for all classes.

 20.4.
 The course may be shortened at any course mark by a safety boat acting on the authority of the Race Officer.
 A safety boat will make the flag and sound signals described above.